nus-cs2103-AY2425S1/ip/docs/README.md

 ## Exiting

-Use this command to get a goodbye message from botty
+Use this command to exit the application

 Example: `bye`

-Botty will give you a goodbye message
+Botty will give you a goodbye message and close the application

 ```
 Goodbye!
 Thanks for your continued patronage.